ovh/docs/pages/web_cloud/web_hosting/hosting_first_steps_with_web_hosting/guide.en-ie.md

 ### Step 3 - Create your email addresses (optional) <a name="email-creation"></a>

-Your [Web Hosting plan](https://www.ovhcloud.com/en-ie/web-hosting/) includes one or more email addresses, which you can choose to enable or disable.
+Your [Web Hosting plan](https://www.ovhcloud.com/en-ie/web-hosting/) includes one or more email accounts, which you can choose to enable or disable.

 First of all, please read our guide on "[Activating email addresses included in your Web Hosting plan](/pages/web_cloud/web_hosting/activate-email-hosting)".

-Once you have enabled this option, please refer to our guide on "[Creating an email address with an MX Plan solution](/pages/web_cloud/email_and_collaborative_solutions/mx_plan/email_creation)" to customize one or more email addresses with your domain name.
+Once you have enabled this option, please refer to our guide on "[Creating an email address with an MX Plan solution](/pages/web_cloud/email_and_collaborative_solutions/mx_plan/email_creation)" to customize one or more email accounts with your domain name.

 > **Special Cases:**
 >